-You can collect a box of testing kits for you and your household to use at home or you can book an appointment below to attend one of our symptom-free test centres to take a test with the support of our staff.
+You can collect a box of testing kits for you and your household to use at home or you can attend one of our symptom-free test centres to take a test with the support of our staff.

 This is in-line with government guidance asking everyone to get tested twice a week.
 Testing kits are free of charge.